zond/god/README.md

 * Docs
  * Add illustrations to the usage manual
 * Benchmark
- * Consecutively start 1-20 ec2 small instances and benchmark against each size
+ * Consecutively start 1-20 instances on equally powerful machines and benchmark against each size
   * Need 20 machines of equal and constant performance.
 Is anyone willing to lend me this for few days of benchmarking?
  * Add benchmark results to docs